What is disseminated

 - had liver disease

 DIC may be identified through various tests related to your levels of platelets, clotting factors, and other blood components.
-However, there is not a standard procedure.
-The following are some tests that may be conducted if your doctor suspects DIC.
+However, there isn’t a standard procedure.
+The following are some tests that may be conducted if your doctor suspects DIC:

 - fibrin degradation product

-- complete blood cell count (CBC) from a blood smear
+- complete blood cell count from a blood smear

-- complete blood cell count (CBC) from sample
+- complete blood cell count from a sample

 - platelet count